0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/doc/Errors.md

 A <code>u64</code> error code is constructed from two values:

 1. The *error category* which is encoded in the lower 8 bits of the code.
-Error categories are declared in this module and are globally unique across the Libra framework.
+Error categories are declared in this module and are globally unique across the Diem framework.
 There is a limited fixed set of predefined categories, and the framework is guaranteed to use those consistently.

 2. The *error reason* which is encoded in the remaining 56 bits of the code.
 The reason is a unique